 Rasha Obaid, from activist to BackStage Door

-Art is out of the question in Yemen, but here Rasha can do what she LOVES.
+Art is out of the question in Yemen, but here Rasha can do what she loves.
 Meet our first ever BackStage Door placementee who has spent 6 months working behind the scenes at the Apollo Theatre in London’s West End.

 I’m from Yemen but I came to the UK at the end of 2014.
 Ever since I’ve studied for a masters in post-war recovery and reconstruction and worked at Amnesty International, all while trying to get my status.